Pandinosaurus/visualizeDnnBlobs/README.md

 	- OpenCV (version >= 3.3)

 ### OS :
-	- Windows 10 (you may need to change the relative paths on Unix)
+	- Windows 10 with Visual Studio 2017 (you may need to change the relative paths on Unix)

 ### Data :
 	- The /data/ folder provides you with almost everything you need to get started but the trained model (bvlc_googlenet.caffemodel).